You, of course remember and loved “The First Movement of The Brandenburg concerto number three in G major” Dintja?

 BUT NOW, “The rest of the story, while Walter was counting his money, juggling opportunities and interviews, Walter was struggling with gender confusion!
 Since Walter was a young boy he believed he was a girl living in a boy’s body!
 And now with a little money and power it was time to take action.

-Walter began the process in earnest in 1967 by beginning hormone injections and therapy, by 1969 and the huge success of “Switched On Bach, the gender re-assignment process was taking its full effect, he lost facial hair, his voice and body changed!
+Walter began the process in earnest in 1967 by beginning hormone injections and therapy, by 1969, while enjoying huge success with “Switched On Bach” the gender re-assignment process was taking its full effect, he lost facial hair, his voice and body changed!

 Walter Carlos is rapidly becoming Wendy Carlos, but Walter wasn’t prepared to “come out” about his secret alter ego.
 To maintain a successful music career, an artist has to do a lot of personal appearances including T.V.
 So WENDY had to develop elaborate wigs, costumes facial attachments etc. to maintain her “Walter” persona……In 1970 Wendy